IMOP-lab/CodimNet/README.md

 Figure 12: Performance metrics of ND-PINN under differential brain rhythm constraints, evaluating the impact of rhythm-specific spectral ablation on AD EEG classification.

+The effectiveness of the proposed module was systematically evaluated through the four-fold cross-validation ablation experiment, and its applicability and advantages in related tasks were verified.

 ## Model Visualization

 ![](figures/spectrogram.png)